joelong01/secret-sample/README.md

     app_id=$(echo "$output" | jq -r .appId)
     password=$(echo "$output" | jq -r .password)
     if [[ -z $app_id || -z $password || -z $tenant_id ]]; then
-        echo "There was a problem generating the service principal and one of the critical pieces of information came back null." echo "Fix this issue and try again."
+        echo "There was a problem generating the service principal " echo "and one of the critical pieces of information came back null." echo "Fix this issue and try again."
         # Print the app ID and password
         echo "Service Principal:"